Banner

 Recycling Phones

 Interest in recycling and environmental sustainability is on the rise.
-As a result there has never been a better time start a business refurbishing mobile phones.
-Over 1.5 billion mobile phones are sold each year, with a similar number being discarded as customers replace their perfectly functional existing devices for newer and faster models.
+As a result, there has never been a better time to start a business refurbishing mobile phones.
+Over 1.5 billion mobile phones sell each year.
+Customers replace perfectly functional devices with newer and faster models, so many phones get discarded.

-As with any business you will need to be knowledgeable about the product you are buying or selling.
-You do not need to be an expert but having a good working knowledge of mobile phones is immensely beneficial.
-This will give you the understanding necessary to evaluate what would be a profitable purchase and what would not.
+As with any business, you need to understand the product you buy and sell.
+You do not need to be an expert.
+However, a solid working knowledge of mobile phones helps a lot.
+It helps you judge what makes a profitable purchase and what does not.

-Whilst most of your customers will be legitimate, you will undoubtedly encounter individuals who will attempt to use your business to fence stolen or lost devices.
-Network providers work closely with the mobile networks to maintain a database of devices that have been reported as lost or stolen and are referred to as “blacklisted”.
-Most people wondering how to start a mobile phone recycling business will have to deal with this issue.
+Most customers act legitimately.
+However, some people will try to use your business to fence stolen or lost devices.
+Mobile networks and other organisations maintain a database of devices reported as lost or stolen.
+People often call these devices “blacklisted”.
+Anyone learning how to start a mobile phone recycling business will likely face this issue.

 Damaged Phone